 - 2 cups coconut flakes, unsweetened

-- 1/2 cup chia seeds (presoaked for 10 minutes in 1 1/2 cup water)
+- 1/2 cup chia seeds, soaked in 1 1/2 cups water

 - 1/4 cup coconut oil, melted

-- 1/4 cup raw honey
+- 1/4 cup raw honey or equivalent

-- 1/4 cup raw agave nectar
+- 1/4 cup raw agave nectar or maple syrup

 - 2 Tbsp whole flax seeds

-- 1/2 tsp sea salt
+- 1/2 tsp Himalayan pink salt

 - To rehydrate the dried ginger and pineapple, place them in a bowl and cover with hot water.
 Allow them to sit for at least 10 minutes.